 By the time Rory got back from the bathroom, Jules’s lamp was off, and he was laid out beneath his covers like a corpse in a casket, glasses discarded on the nightstand.
 He opened one eye as Rory passed by him.
 “I have to be at the Enclave at nine tomorrow.
 Think you can be up and halfway presentable by eight forty-five?”

 “Yeah, no problem.”
 Rory crawled into bed, heard Jules emit a sigh.
 “Mind if I have the TV on?” he asked quietly.

 Jules’s eyes popped open.
-“Yeah, it’s fine.
+“Go for it.
 I don’t think I can sleep anyway.”
-He sat up and put his glasses back on, then eyed the books that now sat in a stack on the floor by his bedside.
+He sat up and put his glasses back on.
+Eyed the books that now sat in a stack on the floor by his bedside.

-“Dude, take a break from that,” said Rory.
+“Dude, take a break from that stuff,” said Rory.
 “Watch something stupid with me.”

 “You haven’t been idle once all day, I bet.
 Have you?”
 Rory flipped channels.
 “Here.”
 He settled on TV Land.
 “Let Three’s Company nourish your soul.”

 “Oh, God.”
-Jules leaned back against his headboard, let out a small chuckle.
-“You had to be the only thirteen-year-old kid in the world in 2004 who was into this show.”
+Jules settled back against his headboard, let out a chuckle.
+“You had to be the only thirteen-year-old on Earth in 2004 who was into this show.”